Incentive program: Sales

-Monetary rewards
+Reward types

 Selecting the appropriate rewards is vital to any program's success.
 The goal in choosing rewards is to select items that will spark the participant's interest or feelings, and support the program's objectives.
 Effective rewards will both motivate short-term behavior and provide motivation over time.
 There are several types of rewards.

 Cash

 While incentive program participants often state that they prefer cash to non-cash rewards, research has shown that cash is a poor motivator due to its lack of "trophy value."
 In a recent study conducted by the Center for Concept Development, three of five respondents agree that a cash payment is perceived to be part of an employee's total compensation package and not as part of an incentive program.
 Additionally, cash is quickly forgotten as many participants tend to spend it on everyday items or use it to pay bills.
 Given that most people do not generally talk about cash awards, cash programs do little to generate the interest required to create an effective incentive program.

 Research shows that pay for performance often gives only short term gains, frequently gives no gains at all, and may give reduced performance.

+These are usually the simplest reward websites from the user's perspective, since the reward website will usually display a task and the amount of cashback that will be rewarded for completing the task.
+Cashback websites are often rewarded for online shopping and there is usually a threshold on when a customer can withdraw their earnings, driving loyalty to the cashback website.